US, California and international politics, Non-profit organizations, Labor movement

-He has worked as a legislative aide for two members of the Texas legislature, was the executive director of the NGO Seaflow, and has worked as a policy advocate for other non-government organizations on debt, development, human rights and ocean conservation issues. a
+Robert has worked in politics and as a public policy advocate.
+He worked as an aide for two members of the Texas legislature, was the executive director of the NGO Seaflow, and has worked as a campaign director and policy advocate for other non-government organizations on debt, development, human rights and ocean conservation issues.
+Robert led a team that successfully lobbied the United Nations Law of the Seas Convention to implement the first global protections for endangered marine species from industrial fishing. he has also run for the board of trustees for a local school and community college district.

-Robert lives in Marin County, California, USA, loves to ride his bike, bake, listen to loud music, and cheer at his daughter’s basketball games.
-He was a candidate for the College of Marin Board of Trustees in the November 6, 2018 election.
+Robert lives in the woods of Marin County.
+He loves to ride his bike, bake, listen to LPs, play local pick up games, and cheer at his daughter’s basketball games.